-For A-101, we expect to retain U.S. commercial rights and to establish collaborations with third parties to commercialize A-101 outside the United States.
-We have not established any meaningful sales, marketing or product distribution operations to date because A-101 is still in clinical development.
-We plan to establish the required capabilities within an appropriate time frame ahead of any potential drug approval and commercialization in order to support a commercial product launch.
-If we commercialize A-101, or any other drug candidates that we may successfully develop, in the United States, we intend to build a targeted sales force to establish relationships with dermatologists.
-We believe a scientifically oriented, customer-focused team of approximately 50 to 60 sales representatives would allow us to reach the approximately 5,000 dermatologists in the United States with the highest potential for using A-101, who we estimate will continue to account for over 70% of in-office SK treatments performed.
+For A-101 40% Topical Solution, we expect to retain U.S. commercial rights and to establish collaborations with third parties to commercialize A-101 40% Topical Solution outside the United States.
+We have begun developing our sales, marketing and product distribution capabilities for A-101 40% Topical Solution ahead of any potential drug approval in order to support a commercial product launch.
+If we commercialize A-101 40% Topical Solution, or any other drug candidates that we may successfully develop, in the United States, we intend to build a targeted sales force to establish relationships with dermatologists.
+We believe a scientifically oriented, customer-focused team of approximately 50 to 60 sales representatives would allow us to reach the approximately 5,000 dermatologists in the United States with the highest potential for using A-101 40% Topical Solution, who we estimate will continue to account for over 70% of in-office SK treatments performed.
 We expect that our sales force will be supported by sales and marketing management, internal sales and marketing support and commercial product distribution support.

-We believe dermatologists will be inclined to adopt A-101 to treat their patients with SK, if it is approved, not only because of its clinical profile, but also because it may provide an expanded source of revenue for their practices.
+We believe dermatologists will be inclined to adopt A-101 40% Topical Solution to treat their patients with SK, if it is approved, not only because of its clinical profile, but also because it may provide an expanded source of revenue for their practices.
 Dermatologists expect declining reimbursements from third-party payors for providing medical services.
 In addition, a greater portion of the cost of medical care has been shifted to patients, in the form of higher deductibles and co-insurance.
 Collecting from patients can be difficult and costly for physician practices.
 We believe many dermatologists are interested in expanding the cash-pay aesthetic portion of their practices, meaning the portion of procedures that are not medically necessary and not reimbursed by third-party payors, by treating new aesthetic patients and by offering new services to current aesthetic patients.
 Though SK patients typically come into the dermatology practice seeking a medical diagnosis, we believe they often are willing to pay for removal of SK lesions to improve appearance even after they learn that the lesions are non-malignant and that removal may not be reimbursed.
-In addition, since A-101 can be administered by non-physician staff, we believe it could provide incremental practice revenue with minimal time commitment by the dermatologist after the diagnosis is made.
+In addition, since A-101 40% Topical Solution can be administered by non-physician staff, we believe it could provide incremental practice revenue with minimal time commitment by the dermatologist after the diagnosis is made.

-In 2014, there were approximately 10,000 dermatologists practicing in the United States.
 We believe dermatologists tend to be particularly focused on the safety of pharmaceutical products because, while skin diseases can have profound effects on patients' quality of life, few are life-threatening.
 As a result, we believe that dermatologists, as well as their patients, often prefer to use topical treatments when possible to limit the risk of systemic side effects.
 Dermatologists also tend to place a high level of emphasis on products that are easy to use because they often manage high volumes of patients.
 We believe this also contributes to a general preference for topical treatments.
 Finally, in our experience, dermatologists tend to engage with sales and medical affairs personnel from the pharmaceutical industry regarding the scientific evidence supporting dermatology products and the challenges experienced by physicians and patients in the use of these products.
 Dermatologists often rely on trusted relationships with scientifically oriented, customer-focused sales representatives who can provide them with the necessary information to support their use of appropriate treatments.